jonocarroll/ggghost/README.md

 z <- z + labs(title = "My cool ggplot")
 ```

-This invisibly stores the `ggplot` calls in a list.
+This invisibly stores the `ggplot` calls in a list which can be reviewed

 ```{r}
 summary(z)